jfraileg/zapier/README.md

 There is a sample config file located in /config/sample.json, you will need to create one for each of you enviroments development.json and production.json

-The zapier-config folder contains screenshots of how to congigure you custom zap.
+The zapier-config folder contains screenshots of how to configure your custom zap.

 This project uses  [convict](https://github.com/mozilla/node-convict) for configuration.